MarcoMedrano/all/README.md

 Welcome to All!
 ===================
-**all.exe** is command line utility that lets you execute a command on all direct children directories.
+**all.exe** is command line utility that let you execute a command on all sub folders.
 Try one of next:

     cd myrepos
     all git pull